monger/Spring-Security-Multi-Auth-Manager-Test/README.md

 Spring Security Multi-Authentication-Manager Test
 =================================================

+Update: the Jira ticket for this is [SEC-1937](https://jira.springsource.org/browse/SEC-1937).

 _A little background..._

 I was involved with two separate projects that both required the rare feature of providing two entirely distinct